-I’ve faced scenarios where there were no logs, so the above command was as useless as Red Lights in Grand Theft Auto.
-In such cases I need to enter the
+I've faced scenarios where there were no logs, so the above command was as useless as red lights in Grand Theft Auto.
+What if I enter into the container using

-docker exec command and debug whats wrong.
-But to do that, the
+docker exec command and debug what's wrong?
+To do that, the

-Here are a couple of ways you can keep the
+Here are a couple of ways I found to keep the

-container running to inspect what’s going on in the
+container running, and be able to inspect what's going on in the

 Dockerfile, any one of these options should do the trick.